 Dinner is ready; her spouse comes home from work, then the dishes and prepared for the next day.
 And just because her husband is home does not mean their kids go to him when they need something.
 Nope.
 They continue to ask Mom for help, ask Mom to play, and ask Mom to wipe their bums.

-Baths are up next; kids are in pajamas, and if Mom is lucky, they are in bed by eight, actually sleeping.
+Baths are up next; kids are in pajamas, and if Mom is lucky, they are sleeping by eight.
 But, the reality is that for the next 45 minutes, the kids are demanding water, a lost stuffie, sleep music, extra hugs because of the monsters in the closet, and then Mom finally yelling to go to sleep!

 Now it’s about 9 pm, she gets to shower, and if she goes to bed, she feels guilty that she hasn’t given her partner the time he needs of her.
 So, she stays up until 10, drinking a glass of wine or a cup of tea with him, and they talk about their days or watch a little tv.
 Then, if she isn’t too tired, he might be privy to a bit of intimacy.
 The stress levels can be so darn high.

 Struggling With The Demands of Motherhood and Working

 There is no time to recharge, little or no vacation time, no set boundaries, and mindset could suffer.
 This is the reality for most Mothers.